 Classic Antarctica Air-Cruise

-Trip Highlights: Fly over the 'infamous' Drake
+Trip Highlights: Fly over the 'infamous' Drake Passage

-fantastic glass-enclosed observation lounge.
-Time
+glass-enclosed observation lounge.

 Single supplement: 1.85 x the regular double occupancy twin rate.